waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Sprout Tower vs. Gym:** Assumption: Sprout Tower is separate from the Gym.
 (Confirmed)
 - **MR. POKEMON's House Location:** Assumption: Located on Route 30.
 (Confirmed)

-### [ARCHIVED] Sprout Tower 2F Pillar Puzzle

-- **Untestable Hypotheses:**
-  - A switch or path on the 3rd floor of Sprout Tower opens the western section of the 2nd floor.
-  - All other trainers on Sprout Tower 2F must be defeated before the Sage at (12, 3) will trigger the event again.

 ### Corrected Misunderstandings
 - The 'Poké Ball machine' in Elm's lab was a hallucination.
 - Hallucinated a warp at (9, 35) on Route 30.
 There is no warp there.